-In 1998-99 an outbreak of a new virus, now called the Nipah virus, killed more than 100 people and thousands of pigs in Malaysia.
+In 1998-99 an outbreak of a disease caused by a new virus, now called Nipah virus, killed more than 100 people and infected thousands of pigs in Malaysia.
 Our scientists were part of the international task force to tackle the virus and have since participated in research to better understand the virus and to help develop countermeasures.

-The first people infected with Nipah virus are believed to have been pig farm workers living near Ipoh, Malaysia's third biggest city, in January 1997.
+Cases of an unusual encephalitis were identified in pig farm workers in the Malaysian state of Perak in 1998, although, retrospectively, earlier human infections were diagnosed.
 These cases were initially diagnosed as Japanese encephalitis (JE), a virus which causes neurological symptoms in humans.
 JE is endemic in Malaysia.

-By late 1998, about ten workers from the villages of Tambun, Ulu Piah and Ampang, near Ipoh, had also died.
+By late 1998, about ten workers from a number of villages near Ipoh, had also died.
 As a result, a Malaysian task force was formed to investigate.
 Through movement of infected pigs, the disease reached Sikamat, about 60 kilometres south of the Malaysian capital, Kuala Lumpur, in December 1998.

 By March 1999, the disease spread to the major pig-producing area of Bukit Pelandok, in southern Malaysia, with many more human cases occurring.
 The outbreak resulted in 265 confirmed human cases with 105 fatalities.

-Nipah virus is a new member of the paramyxovirus family and is closely related to the Hendra virus.
-It was named after one of the Malaysian villages affected, Sungai Nipah, and was discovered by Dr Chua Kaw Bing from the University of Malaya in March 1999.
+Nipah virus is a paramyxovirus and is very closely related to Hendra virus.
+It was named after one of the Malaysian villages affected, Sungai Nipah, and was isolated by Dr Chua Kaw Bing from the University of Malaya in March 1999.

 Tackling a new virus